Reevaluating Meta-Learning Optimization Algorithms Through Contextual Self-Modulation: Additional Details Results

 Following \citet{zintgraf2019fast}, we use an MLP with 5 hidden layers of 128 nodes each, followed by ReLU activations.
 The context vector is directly concatenated to the 2 inputs before being fed into the first layer of the MLP.
 We test various orders of Taylor expansion, from $k=0$ to $k=3$, for all methods.
 To ensure fair comparison, we adjust the number of epochs/steps to maintain a consistent training duration of 1.5 hours across all methods.

 In our FlashCAVIA implementation, we use 4 inner gradient updates, while for NCF, we employ 20 in the inner approximation of its proximal operators and a fixed 500 adaptation steps.
 To expedite FlashCAVIA training, we meta-train on $|B|=512$ environments simultaneously, which unfortunately precluded running FlashCAVIA with high $k$ and/or $K$ values.
 We set the outer learning rate to $10^{-4}$ and the inner learning rate to $10^{-1}$.
 For NCF, we used a constant learning rate of $10^{-3}$ for both model weights and contexts.
 To ensure fair comparison, we kept the number of training steps under control, with no run lasting longer than 1.5 hours.

+Our main results, presented in \cref{tab:celeba_results}, demonstrate the performance of these methods on the CelebA Training and Testing splits.
+FlashCAVIA's performance gradually improves as $K$ increases, aligning with \cite{zintgraf2019fast}.
+For NCF and NCF*, optimal MSEs are obtained at $K=100$, with a slight advantage for the less-regularized NCF*.
+Interestingly, performance degrades for $K=1000$ compared to $K=100$, an observation we found consistent across various batch sizes, model architectures, and other hyperparameters during training.

 It is worth noting that both NCF and FlashCAVIA can achieve more accurate results when allowed to train for longer periods.
-The various plots in this section showcases these improved results, demonstrating the potential for even higher quality image completions with extended training time.
+The various plots in this section showcases these improved results, suggesting the potential for even higher quality image completions with extended training time.